python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 toc: 3
 ---
 The purpose of this guide is to get you a running local version of [the Python bot](https://github.com/python-discord/bot).
+You should have already forked the repository and cloned it to your local machine.
+If not, check out our [detailed walkthrough](../#1-fork-and-clone-the-repo).

 This page will focus on the quickest steps one can take, with mentions of alternatives afterwards.

 ---